statespacedev/starid/README.md

     starndxs 800, 1600, 3200, ...
 8000.

-there's now a subset of the Skymap catalog for faster initialization, containing just these ten. when using this subset - star 800 becomes star 0, star 1600 becomes star 1, ... star 8000 becomes star 9. also added a subset for the 8876 stars.
+there's now a subset of the skymap catalog for faster initialization, containing just these ten. when using this subset - star 800 becomes star 0, star 1600 becomes star 1, ... star 8000 becomes star 9. also added a subset for the 8876 stars.

 161218